zkmove/sdk/README.md

-Combine various components of zkMove together.
+Bringing together the components of zkMove to form a ZK Privacy SDK for the Move community.

 **zkMove Client**